-Comment: As discussed previously, the ramp and dock will be brought seasonally to the site via barge from the river.
+Comment: As discussed previously, the ramp and dock will be brought to the site via barge from the river.
 The access ramp will be placed from the river via crane.
-Using this method will minimize the disturbance of the riparian area to only the immediate site of the concrete pads and access ramp.
+Using this method will minimize the disturbance of the riparian area to only the immediate site of the concrete pad.